tconfrey/BrainTool/overview.md

 <br/><br/>
 <img src="/site/ScreenShot.png" style="border:solid; border-width:thin;" alt="Screenshot showing BrainTool with emacs and Chrome views">
 # Philosophy
-The core BrainTool philosophy is
-- that you own and have complete control over your data and its use;
-- that all of your data is stored in a human-readable plain text format;
-- that it can integrate with an emacs and org-mode based workflow and
-- open to integration with an associated ecosystem of professional productivity tools.
+The core BrainTool philosophy is that your data is stored in a human-readable plain text format and that you own and have complete control over its use.
+BrainTool endeavors to be a fantastic standalone tool but to work well within an emacs and org-mode text-based workflow and to readily integrate with an associated ecosystem of information management and productivity tools.

 ## Security
 BrainTool is comprised of a Chrome extension and a JavaScript web application.
 The app is entirely a static source-available client-side app served from [a public github account](https://github.com/tconfrey/BrainTool).
 Your data is stored in browser memory or optionally in a file called BrainTool.org on your Google Drive.
 In use the only communicating parties are your browser and the Google Drive server, no information is stored or accessible anywhere else.
 The app is as secure to use as Google's infrastructure.
-See also the [official privacy policy.](./BrainToolPrivacyPolicy.pdf)
+(See also the [official privacy policy.](./BrainToolPrivacyPolicy.pdf))

 # <A href="#concepts">Concepts</A>
-BrainTool (BT) is loosely based on the semantic web idea of [Topic Maps](https://ontopia.net/topicmaps/materials/tao.html) which define a 'TAO' of information: _Topics_, _Associations_ between topics, and _Occurrences_ of information about a topic.
+BrainTool (BT) is loosely based on the semantic web idea of [Topic Maps](https://ontopia.net/topicmaps/materials/tao.html) which define a 'TAO' of information: _Topics_ as an organizational unit, _Associations_ between topics, and _Occurrences_ of information about a topic.

 ## Topics
 Topics are the basic unit of organization.
-A project you are working on can be a topic, (more probably a hierarchical tree of related topics).
+A project you are working on can be a topic.
 An area of responsibility can be a topic (eg Home Finances).
 As can a set of resources you want to keep track of (eg web sites related to programming Chrome Extensions).
 Every parent node in the BT side-panel tree is a topic.

 ## Associations
 Associations are links capturing a relationship between topics.
 Currently in BT the only associations are containment relationships between a topic and its subtopics.
 In the longer term bidirectional links will capture other kinds of association.